-- 2.1 Substitution of Horses or Athletes during a Competition is not permitted.
-The penalty will be Disqualification.
-Substitution is allowed in case of a Horse that is not fit to compete as decided during the In-Harness Horse Inspection before Cones (935.5.3).
-Athletes in Four-in-Hand classes may start each Competition with any four of their five (5) declared entries. - 2.2 Athletes in Four-in-Hand classes may start each Competition with any four (4) of their five (5) declared entries.
-Athletes in Pair classes may start each Competition with any two of their three declared entries. - 2.3 Athletes in Pair classes may start each Competition with any two (2) of their three (3) declared entries.
-Athletes in Single classes must start each Competition with their single declared entry. - 2.4 Athletes in Single classes must start each Competition with their single declared entry.
-One Horse may be used by another Athlete in the same class after the first Horse Inspection if that Athlete has not presented a spare Horse and providing the borrowed Horse has not already been used in a Competition at the Event.
+- 2.1 Athletes in Four-in-Hand classes may start each Competition with any four of their five (5) declared entries. - 2.2 Athletes in Pair classes may start each Competition with any two of their three declared entries. - 2.3 Athletes in Single classes must start each Competition with their single declared entry. - 2.4 One Horse may be used by another Athlete in the same class after the first Horse Inspection if that Athlete has not presented a spare Horse and providing the borrowed Horse has not already been used in a Competition at the Event.
 This Horse must then stay with that new Athlete for the whole Event.
 In CAIOs and Championships, such Horse must be entered by the same NF as the competing Athlete.